sindresorhus/grunt-eslint/readme.md

 Type: `string`\
 Default: `'stylish'`

-Name of a [built-in formatter](https://github.com/eslint/eslint/tree/master/lib/cli-engine/formatters) or path to a custom one.
+The name of a [built-in formatter](https://github.com/eslint/eslint/tree/master/lib/cli-engine/formatters) or path to a custom one.

 Some formatters you might find useful: [eslint-json](https://github.com/sindresorhus/eslint-json), [eslint-tap](https://github.com/sindresorhus/eslint-tap).